bbauska/UC-Davis-Inter-jQuery/readme.md

 <p align="center">
 <img src="./images/image350.png"
   style="width:50%;"
+  title="Slider using FlexSlider"
-  title="Slider using flex slider" alt="Slider using flex slider." />
+  alt="Slider using FlexSlider." />
 </p>

-This will be a slider using flex slider up here.
+This will be a slider using FlexSlider up here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 351. example, pricing (183) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">